miekg/gitopper/cmd/gitopperctl/README.md

 ./gitopperctl -i ~/.ssh/id_ed25519_gitopper list service  @<host> <service>
 ~~~

 The -i flag is mandatory, -p PORT is optional.
+With the -m flag (machine readable) you get the JSON
+from the server.

 In order: